 We're back!
-Join us for Third Thursdays with the ISA in New Orleans!
+Join us for ISA's Third Thursdays in New Orleans!
 We'll have special industry guests for you to meet and door prizes to win.
 Join us for this fun evening of socializing, and let's build a community of screenwriters!
 This event is sponsored by Your Script Produced!

 This event is free and open to all.
 Producers, directors, actors and all other members of the film and television community are encouraged to attend.